Backing Up/Restoring Kinetica

 /<backup_name>/<backup_name>.mdb

-A full backup will result in the creation of a directory with the corresponding backup name, as well as a backup timestamp directory with the full backup files.
-An incremental or differential backup for a given baseline backup will result in the creation of a timestamp directory (under the existing baseline backup's directory) containing all the files for that backup.
+A new backup will result in the creation of a directory with the corresponding backup name, as well as a snapshot timestamp directory with the full snapshot files.
+An incremental or differential snapshot for a given backup will result in the creation of another snapshot timestamp directory, under the backup directory, containing all the files for that snapshot.

 Backup Use Case